netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/implementation/drivers.rst

 Mellanox: mlx5
 ==============

-The Mellanox driver ``mlx5`` will soon get support, as infrastructure developers are already playing with RFC patches implementing XDP.
+The Mellanox driver ``mlx5`` support XDP since kernel v4.9, but kernel v4.10 is recommended as some minor fixes got applied.

 These NICs run Ethernet at 10G, 25G, 40G, 50G and 100Gbit/s.
 They are
-called `ConnectX-4`_ and `ConnectX-4-Lx`_ (Lx is imited to max 50G or 2x 25G).
+called `ConnectX-4`_ and `ConnectX-4-Lx`_ (Lx is limited to max 50G or 2x 25G).

 .. _`ConnectX-4`: